helvm/helvm.github.io/ROADMAP.md

     1. WASM
     2. SICP-Asm
     3. ELVM
-5. Implement SICP-Scheme to SICP-Scheme-Asm (SCIP)
-6. Implemnet SICP-Scheme-Asm to macros in MetaLambda Calculus.
+6. Compile ELVM to WASM and SICP-Asm
+7. Compile WASM and SICP-Asm to MCL
+8. Implement Eso-Scheme:
     7. Implement Unlambda-Scheme to Unlambda.
 It is a litle dynamic.
 Scheme has 4 types
     8. Implement Funge-Scheme to Funge.
 It is hard because code is in CL.
 It is a litle dynamic.
 Scheme has 2 types
 9. Implement Piet.
 It is hard because IO

 For short version see [TODO](TODO.md).